+DS 2010 naming

+David Evans de239@cl.cam.ac.uk

 Naming in Distributed Systems

 Unique identifiers UIDs e.g. 128 bits

-- are never reused - refer to the same thing at all times, or to nothing at all
+- are never reused

+- refer to the same thing at all times, or to nothing at all

 UIDs should be location-independent!
 Can the named object be moved?

-Pure and impure names (Needham) pure names
+Pure and impure names (as Needham called them)

+pure names

-- the name itself yields no information, and commits the system to nothing - it can only be used to compare with other similar names e.g. in table look-up impure names jmb25@cl.cam.ac.uk jeanb@lcs.mit.edu name of a person, registered in a DNS domain name of a person, registered in another DNS domain another or the same person?
+- the name itself yields no information, and commits the system to nothing

+- it can only be used to compare with other similar names e.g. in table look-up

+impure names

-- the name yields information, - and commits the system to maintaining the context in which it can be resolved puccini.cl.cam.ac.uk name of a machine, registered in a DNS domain
+- the name yields information,

+- commits the system to maintaining the context in which it can be resolved

 Examples of impure names

+foo@cl.cam.ac.ukname of a person, registered in a DNS domainfoo@lcs.mit.eduname of a person, registered in another DNS domain

+another or the same person?
-(disc-pack-ID, object-ID) Bad idea from history of naming files and directories.
-Seemed efficient until the objects had to be moved

-(host-ID, object-ID) OK, it's impure but how are pure names generated in a DS?
-We must not have centralised name allocation.

-(host-ID, object-ID) has been used (badly) in middleware, and has made the objects unmoveable.
+puccini.cl.cam.ac.uk name of a machine, registered in a DNS domain (disc-pack-ID, object-ID) Bad idea from history of naming files and directories.
+Seemed efficient until the objects had to be moved (host-ID, object-ID) OK, it's impure but how are pure names generated in a DS?
+We must not have centralised name allocation. (host-ID, object-ID) has been used (badly) in middleware, and has made the objects unmoveable.

 It could be used to generate pure names,

 if we do not make use of the separate fields.
 Typical example:

 32-bit host-ID 96 bit object-ID

 Unique names

 Both pure and impure names can be unique.

-Uniqueness can be achieved by using:

-for impure names:
+Uniqueness has to have a context for impure names:

-- hierarchical names: scope of uniqueness is level in hierarchy for pure names - a bit pattern: flat, system-wide uniqueness,
+- hierarchical names: scope of uniqueness is level in hierarchy (uniqueness is within the names in the directory in which the name is recorded) for pure names - a bit pattern: flat, system-wide uniqueness (what else is there?)
+Problems with pure names: